ryanpyc27/grasp-cube-sample/README.md

 ## Important Update

+### New

+To accelerate the real-robot deployment process, we provide an example implementation of a server-client structure as well as a `FakeLeRobotEnv` that replays dataset trajectories.
+The following section explains the real-robot setup.

+For convenient testing later, we provide a [Docker packaging guide](./docker_tutorial.md).
+Please refer to this guide when submitting the policy for final real-robot testing.

+### Earlier

 Add real-world deployment code samples.
 The simulation eval workflow is similar to the real-world eval code.
 The reference deployment policy uses the same ACT version as the submodule.